M1 Garand: Service use

 About 5.4 million M1 Garands were made during World War II.
 They were used by every branch of the United States military.
 The rifle generally performed well.
-General George S. Patton called it "the greatest battle implement ever devised."
 The typical opponent of a US soldier during World War II was usually armed with a slower-firing bolt-action rifle (e.g., the Karabiner 98k for Germany, the Carcano M1891 for Italy, and the Type 38 or Type 99 Arisaka rifle for Japan).
 The effect of faster-firing infantry small arms in general soon stimulated both Allied and Axis forces to greatly increase their issue of semi- and fully automatic firearms then in production, and to develop new types of infantry firearms.

 Many M1s were repaired or rebuilt after World War II.
 During the Korean War, the Department of Defense placed two contracts for new ones.
 Springfield Armory ramped up production, but two new contracts were awarded.
 From 1953 to 56, International Harvester produced 337,623 M1s.
 Harrington & Richardson also produced them.
 Springfield Armory produced a final, very small lot of M1s in early 1957, using finished components already on hand.
 Beretta also produced Garands using Winchester tooling.

-In 1939, the British Army looked at the M1 as a possible replacement for its bolt-action Lee–Enfield No.1 Mk.
+In 1939, the British Army looked at the M1 as a possible replacement for its bolt-action –Enfield No.1 Mk.
 III, but decided against it as by January 1940 the Birmingham Small Arms Company was already preparing production of the Lee-Enfield No. 4 Mk 1.
 However, surplus M1 rifles were provided as foreign aid to American allies, including South Korea, West Germany, Italy, Japan, Denmark, Greece, Turkey, Iran, South Vietnam, the Philippines, etc. Most Garands shipped to allied nations were predominantly manufactured by International Harvester Corporation during the period of 1953–1956, and second from Springfield Armory from all periods.